LGBTQ+ Resources

 Kapi‘olani Community College Kapiʻolani CC currently has one all-gender restroom located in ‘Ilima building 2nd floor.
 Download the campus map.

-To change your Student ID card to reflect your preferred name change please complete the following:
+To change your Student ID card to reflect your chosen name change, please complete the following:

-- Submit the Preferred Name Change form to KISC
+• Submit the Student Data Change form to Admissions & Records

-- Come to the Office of Student Activities (OSA) in ʻIliahi 126 (just down the hall from Subway) to receive a new ID card with your preferred name.
-If you bring your ID, OSA will change your card for free.
+• Come to the Office of Student Life (OSL) in ʻIliahi 126 (down the hall from Oliʻs Kitchen) to receive a new ID card with your chosen name.
+If you bring your UH ID, OSL will change your card for free.
 The fee for a new ID is $5.
 Exact change is required.

 Examples of Inclusive Syllabus Statements

-- This course relies heavily on discussion and the exchange of diverse ideas.
-Please make sure to be respectful of your fellow students and their opinions, even (and especially) when you disagree with them.
-These are the moments where we can learn the most!
-As we will deal with controversial issues in this course, the environment we create as a group should reflect an attitude of open-minded curiosity and interest in one another’s points of view.
-Please be aware that, as we work to create this environment, inflammatory racist, homophobic, transphobic, sexist, or discriminatory language or behavior will not be tolerated.
+• This course relies heavily on discussion and the exchange of diverse ideas.
+Please be respectful of your fellow students and their perspectives, especially when you disagree.
+These moments often provide the greatest learning opportunities.
+Because we will engage with controversial issues, the environment we create together should reflect open-minded curiosity and genuine interest in one another’s viewpoints.
+Inflammatory, racist, homophobic, transphobic, sexist, or otherwise discriminatory language or behavior will not be tolerated.

-- This course might tackle social issues in this class in terms of gender, race, and class.
-Disruptive language will not be tolerated.
-Disruptive language includes, but is not limited to, violent and/or belligerent and/or insulting remarks, including sexist, racist, homophobic, or anti-ethnic slurs, bigotry, and disparaging commentary, either spoken or written (offensive slang is included in this category).
+• This course may explore social issues related to gender, race, and class.
+Disruptive or discriminatory language will not be tolerated.
+Such language includes, but is not limited to, violent, belligerent, or insulting remarks; sexist, racist, homophobic, or racially or ethnically derogatory language; and other forms of bigotry, whether spoken or written.
+This also includes offensive slang.

 Where do I turn for help?